-- Student is called into the room and shown where to sit
+- Student is called into the room and may be shown where to sit.

-- Chair or hearing leader should greet the student and explain why the student must appear before the ASC
+- Chair or hearing leader will greet the student and explain why the student must appear before the ASC.

-- In some cases students are asked to leave the room so the committee can deliberate
+- In most cases students are asked to leave the room so the committee can deliberate.

-- If the Committee approves the student’s petition, the student may then complete registration.
-To do so it may require additional steps as directed by the committee or be required by the Business or Financial Aid Offices.
+- If the committee approves the student’s petition, the student may then complete registration – if not already registered.
+This may require additional steps as directed by the committee or be required by the Student Account’s or Financial Aid Offices.

 The ASC may make stipulations and impose limitations that are aimed at assisting the student in achieving academic success.

-- Limit the number of credit hours for which a student may enroll.
+- Limiting the number of credit hours for which a student may enroll.
 A twelve- credit limit keeps the student at full-time status.
-A nine-credit limit reduces the FTE to .75 and will correspondingly impact the amount of financial aid the student will be eligible to receive.
+A nine-credit limit reduces the FTE (Full Time Enrollment) to .75 and will correspondingly impact the amount of financial aid the student will be eligible to receive.

 - Require/suggest the student add or drop certain course(s)